codaxy/cxjs-home-expenses-app-tutorial/tutorial/setup.md

 let stop = startAppLoop(document.getElementById('app'), store, Routes);
 ```

-Finally, be sure to update the `webpack.config.js` so that `babel-loader` also goes through `cx-theme-material` folder:
+Be sure to update the `webpack.config.js` so that `babel-loader` also goes through `cx-theme-material` folder:

 #### config/webpack.config.js